Tuna.js Library#

 async checkoutAndPay (paymentMethodType, totalPaymentAmount, paymentMethodAmount, callbackFunction, customer?)

-Similar to checkout method but follows with the payment effetivation
+checkout method but follows with the payment effetivation

 Method parameters